-Usually exercise is something I avoid.
+Usually, exercise is something I avoid.
 Just keeping it real… But there is a holiday that involves exercise that I am behind 150%!
-National Puzzle Day, January 29th is all about exercising your brain!
+National Puzzle Day, January 29th is all about exercising your brain with puzzles!
 I love the fact that our brain is a muscle and the more we use it the stronger it gets!
 There are also many different puzzles we can use to accomplish this goal.
 Pick a favorite and solve your way to a stronger brain!

 Different types of puzzles